mtarsel/Django-MOOC/README.md

 Instructions
 ----
-1. Install all dependecies and get women to user dreamtitz
+1. Install all dependecies and get women to use dreamtitz
 2. Configure database and run email test server
 3. ????????
 4. Profit